-HC raps the state again for not allotting enough funds for the construction of the Mazgaon court building
+Bombay HC raps Maha for not allotting enough funds for construction of Mazgaon court building

 The Bombay High Court came down heavily on the state on Monday for not releasing enough funds for the Mazgaon Court building.
 The budget for the building is Rs 387 crore, but the Assembly released Rs 29 crore for it.
 The bench of justices SC Dharmadhikari and GS Kulkarni observed, “Ministers renew their bungalows at breakneck speeds, no secretary (IAS) wants to occupy an office unless it’s high-tech.
 It’s abdication of duty on the part of the state to not release funds for renovation of courts.”

 The Bombay High Court is hearing a petition filed by the Mazgaon Bar Association, demanding early release of funds to build the Mazgaon court that was vacated by the state in July 2013.
 The court, which could hear around 2,500 cases annually, was closed and shifted to Sewri.

 The state now plans to construct a 17-storey building for the court with a budget of Rs 387 crore.
 But the Assembly only released Rs 29 crore for 2016-2017 for it, the court was told by public prosecutor Hiten Vinegaonkar, who was accompanied by the state’s Finance Secretary, who had been summoned by the court.

 The court was upset with the minimal amount released.
 “It’s a pittance.
 We will not be satisfied with such small amounts of Rs 2 crore, Rs 5 crore or Rs 7 crore.
 Do you want to build the court by 2035?” said Justice Dharmadhikari.